talhahasanzia/mvp-samples/MVP_Practice02/Readme.md

 # MVP Implementation

 A simple MVP implementation using Dager2, a login scenario as a use case.
+Here the primary objective was to make our code decoupled (less dependant) on framework (Android APIs).
+And also following Clean Architecture principles in the implementation.

 ## Blueprint: